Research | Policy Briefs

 Across the country, communities are exploring how to attract data centers as part of their economic development strategies.
 These facilities can generate significant tax revenue, and while they provide a limited number of jobs, those jobs typically offer well-above-average wages.

-However, data centers are among the most energy-intensive building types, consuming 10 to 50 times more energy per square foot than a typical commercial office, according to the U.S. Department of Energy.
-Data centers also require large quantities of water to cool buildings full of servers.
-Considering these substantial impacts on local resources, many communities wonder whether the tax incentives used to attract data centers are justified.
+However, data centers are among the most energy-intensive building types, consuming up to 50 times more energy per square foot than a typical commercial office, according to the U.S. Department of Energy and requiring large volumes of water for cooling.
+Considering these substantial demands, many communities wonder whether the tax incentives used to attract data centers are worth the cost.

-This overview defines the types of data centers, explores their economic promises and infrastructure challenges, and examines the public policy implications, including the growing debate over the effectiveness and impact of tax incentives.
+This overview defines the types of data centers, weighs their economic benefits against infrastructure challenges, and examines the policy debate over tax incentives.

 Types of Data Centers